soxueren/atsd/api/sql/examples/select-escape-quote.md

 # Select: Escape Quotes in Column Names

-Inner quotes contained in column names can be escaped by repeating the escape symbol:
+Inner double quotes contained in column names and aliases can be escaped by repeating the quotes:

 * double"quote -> "double""quote"
-* single'quote -> 'single''quote'

 ## Data